-For Spring Break this year my family and I traveled to the newly renovated Club Med Sandpiper Bay.
+For Spring Break 2011 my family and I traveled to the newly renovated Club Med Sandpiper Bay.
 Club Med is one of my favorite family vacation spots because it is all-inclusive and there is so much for the kids to do (and so the parents get to have their own kind of fun).
 Because our kids are such different ages, it is hard to find vacation resorts with activities of interest to both of them.
 We have taken a cruise before and with my apologies to the cruising fans, we all hated it.
 Club Meds are perfect for us.
 The price is all-inclusive, the food is good and plentiful, the staff is fun and the destinations are sunny.
 The atmosphere is very casual, kind of funky and very international.
 We’ve been to Sandpiper before and also to Punta Cana and wanted to try Ixtapa, Mexico but we couldn’t find any reasonable flights.
 Sandpiper Bay is near West Palm Beach, Florida, just a short 90 minute flight from Atlanta; flights are plentiful and inexpensive.
 For a last minute vacation, it was perfect.
 We were also curious to see the new renovations.

 I made a short video while at Club Med Sandpiper Bay so that you can see the renovations too: